CodeForAfrica/AlertME/INSTALL.md

 ##### 7. Install Beanstalkd

-For queue services, #GreenAlert uses Beanstalkd.
+For queue services, #AlertME uses Beanstalkd.
 This allows us to defer the processing of a time consuming task, such as sending an e-mail, until a later time, thus drastically speeding up the web requests to the application.

 On Debian, this can be installed by running the following command: